What happens when you work out on 5 hours of sleep?

-For example, if you are doing a heavy barbell shrug (over a dumbbell shrug), your muscles and nervous system may not be ready to handle a strenuous load and could result in an injury.
+For example, if you are doing a heavy barbell shrug vs a dumbbell shrug, your muscles and nervous system may not be ready to handle a strenuous load which could result in an injury.

 NEGATIVE EFFECTS ON YOUR IMMUNE SYSTEM

 One of the most important effects of lack of sleep is the increase of cortisol, the stress hormone in our body.